David Nutt: Career summary and research

-Through Drug Science, Nutt has released a number of prominent drug policy reports while launching campaigns in support of evidence-based drug policy.
-These include Project Twenty21, the Medical Cannabis Working Group, and the Medical Psychedelics Working Group.
-In 2013, Drug Science launched the peer-reviewed Journal of Drug Science, Policy and Law, with Nutt appointed as Editor.
-Nutt also hosts the Drug Science Podcast, where he explores drugs and drug policy with drug policy experts, policy-makers, and scientists.
+Nutt has since produced numerous prominent reports on drug policy through Drug Science, while launching campaigns of support for evidence-based drug policy; including Project Twenty21, Medical Cannabis Working Group, and the Medical Psychedelics Working Group.
+In 2013, Drug Science launched a peer-reviewed journal - Journal of Drug Science, Policy and Law - for which Nutt was appointed Editor.
+Nutt also hosts the Drug Science Podcast, in which he engages drug policy experts, policy-makers, and scientists on the topics of drugs and drug policy.

 Nutt is the deputy head of the Centre for Psychedelic Research at Imperial College London.
 He and his team have published research into psilocybin for treatment-resistant depression, as well as neuroimaging studies investigating psilocybin, MDMA, LSD, and DMT.

-In November 2010, Nutt published another study in The Lancet, co-authored with Les King and Lawrence Phillips on behalf of this independent Committee.
-This ranked the harm done to users and society by a range of drugs.
-Owing in part to criticism over the arbitrary weighting of the factors in the 2007 study, the new study employed a multiple-criteria decision analysis procedure and found that alcohol is more harmful to society than both heroin and crack, while heroin, crack, and methamphetamine are the most harmful drugs to individuals.
-Nutt has also written about this topic in newspapers for the general public, sometimes leading to public disagreements with other researchers.
+In November 2010, Nutt published a study in The Lancet - co-authored with Les King and Lawrence Phillips, on behalf of the Independent Committee on Drug Science - which ranked the harm done to individual users and broader society by a range of licit and illicit drugs.
+Owing in part to criticism of the 2007 study for arbitrary weighting of factors, the 2010 study employed a multiple-criteria decision analysis in its procedure to support their conclusion that alcohol is more harmful to society than heroin and crack (cocaine), whereas heroin, crack, and methamphetamine are most harmful to individuals.
+Nutt has also published popular-level articles on these findings in newspapers and print media for the general public, which have been met with to public disagreement from other researchers.

-Nutt is also campaigning for a change in UK drug laws to allow for more research opportunities.
+Nutt continues to campaign for changing UK drug laws to facilitate greater research opportunities.

-Alcarelle & GABA Labs
+Alcarelle and GABA Labs

-Starting in around 2014, Nutt began talking about bringing to market a compound that could mimic some of the effects of alcohol (ethanol)primarily "conviviality"in humans (impacting the GABA receptor) while avoiding the negative health impacts of alcohol; a safer replacement.
-He calls it "Alcarelle", but does not disclose the exact chemical(s).
-Early tests used a benzodiazepine derivative, with later adaptations targeting improved efficacy and reduced abuse potential.
+Building on his extensive research on the role of GABA in the brain, and the psychopharmacology of alcohol, since 2014 Nutt has spoken publicly about his desire to bringing-to-market a compound which could act as a "safer" replacement to alcohol and mimic some of its effects - namely, "conviviality" - by affecting the GABA receptor without the negative health impacts of alcohol.
+Nutt has named the compound "Alcarelle", but has not yet disclosed the exact chemical composition; preliminary tests employed a benzodiazepine derivative, with later adaptations aimed at improving efficacy and reducing abuse potential.

-In 2018 Nutt's company GABALabs (previously called "Alcarelle") applied for patents for a series of new compounds, branded as Alcarelle, that more closely mimic the "conviviality" effects of alcohol.
-As of October 2019, none of these compounds were available to consumers, their long-term health impacts were not known and there has been no published research about them.
+In 2018 Nutt's company GABALabs (previously called "Alcarelle") lodged patents branded as "Alcarelle," for several new compounds proposing to more closely mimic the desired "conviviality" of alcohol.
+As of October 2019, no research has been published regarding the efficacy, safety, or long-term health impacts of these compounds, nor have they been made publicly available to consumers.

-The science team at GABA Labs has produced a botanical ingredient which was released to the market in the form of the drink Sentia in January 2021 as a "botanical spirit".
+In January 2021, the science team at GABA Labs released-to-market a plant-based functional alcohol alternative, under the brand "Sentia," and advertised as a "botanical spirit" reported to reproduce the relaxed and social effects typically associated with the consumption of alcoholic beverages.

 Psychedelics

-In collaboration with Amanda Feilding and the Beckley Foundation, David Nutt is working on the effects of psychedelics on cerebral blood flow.
+In collaboration with Amanda Feilding and the Beckley Foundation, Nutt is investigating the effects of psychedelics on cerebral blood flow.